SethKitchen/TheLastSliceChallenge2/README.md

 So I've solved the majority of the problem, but I keep getting the wrong answer....
-I'm desparate since it's the last day, so if you solve the problem please open an issue with the solution.
+I'm desperate since it's the last day, so if you solve the problem please open an issue with the solution.
 Thanks!